ch007m/r-d/kubecf/README.md

 # VMWare Tanzu and CloudFoundry Kubernetes

-This project has been created to collect information about [VMWare Tanzu](https://github.com/vmware-tanzu) project and what Cloudfoundry is currently developing to provision a kubernetes cluster with their cloud offering and the different components part of their platform :
+This project has been created to collect information about [VMWare Tanzu](https://github.com/vmware-tanzu) but also what [Cloudfoundry](https://www.cloudfoundry.org/) is currently developing to provision a kubernetes cluster with their cloud offering and the different components part of their platform :
 - [uua](https://github.com/cloudfoundry/uaa): User Account and Authorisation server - OpenID
 - [Diego](https://github.com/cloudfoundry/diego-design-notes): Diego schedules and runs Tasks and Long-Running Processes